-- USAFs are commonly criticized for collecting funds, but not spending them on connectivity projects, or not spending the funds in a timely manner. - According to A4AI, African USAF only disbursed, on average, some 54% of all funds collected. - As a result, and estimated \$408 Million USD is sitting unspent across all 37 African Countries that have a USAF. - This is a significant amount of money that is not used effectively. - If instead some of this money is spent on a program that provided a subsidy for mobile internet access many more people could be brought online or spent on training for women and girls this would help eliminate this large difference in access and go a long way to solving the digital gender divide
+- USAFs are commonly criticized for collecting funds, but not spending them on connectivity projects, or not spending the funds in a timely manner. - In Kenya, the Government decided to spend a significant amount of money from the USAF on cybercrime training and expenses instead of connectivity projects. - According to A4AI, African USAF only disbursed, on average, some 54% of all funds collected. - As a result, and estimated \$408 Million USD is sitting unspent across all 37 African Countries that have a USAF. - This is a significant amount of money that is not used effectively. - If instead some of this money is spent on a program that provided a subsidy for mobile internet access many more people could be brought online or spent on training for women and girls this would help eliminate this large difference in access and go a long way to solving the digital gender divide